Mix Bus Compression 101

 In this article, we will explore what mix bus compression is and define best practices for applying it to your mix bus with different examples.

-Learn how to apply mix bus compression in your mix with a free demo of Neutron, an intuitive mixing suite for crafting a professional mix.
+Learn how to apply mix bus compression in your mix with a free demo of

 What is mix bus compression?